ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/08-cookies.md

 This was an important consideration for making the web possible.
 Consider what would happen if our server needed to keep track of what every visitor did on the site - especially when you have _thousands_ of unique visitors every second?
 You would need a lot of memory, and a mechanism to tell which user is which.
 That's a lot of extra requirements to getting a web server working.

 But at the same time, you probably recognize that many of the websites you use every day _must be doing just that_.
 If you use Office 365 or Google Docs, they manage to store your documents, and not serve you someone else's when you log in.
-When you visit an online store and place products in your shopping basket, they remain there as you navigate around the site, loadin new pages.
+When you visit an online store and place products in your shopping basket, they remain there as you navigate around the site, loading new pages.
 So how are these websites providing state?

 The answer that was adopted as a W3C standard - [RFC 2695](https://tools.ietf.org/html/rfc6265) is _cookies_.
 Cookies are nothing more than text that is sent along with HTTP Requests and Responses.
 A server can ask a client to store a cookie with a `Set-Cookie` header.
 From that point on, any request the client makes of that server will include a `Cookie` header with the cookie information.